7.1 College Advisors

-Each graduate student is assigned a college adviser.
-This is often a senior academic member of the College such as an Official (Governing Body) Fellow, but in many cases a wide range of staff act as Advisers, such as other Fellows or research members of the Common Room.
+Each graduate student is assigned a College Adviser.
+This is often a senior academic member of the College such as an Official (Governing Body) Fellow, but in many cases a wide range of staff act as Advisers.
 Your College Adviser can:

-- provide pastoral support, for example on health, personal or coping issues, and/or direct you to appropriate persons for assistance;
+- Provide pastoral support, for example on health, personal or coping issues, and direct you to appropriate persons for assistance

-- discuss with you any problems or difficulties you may be experiencing in your Department or Faculty, and/or with your supervisor;
+- Discuss any problems or difficulties you may be experiencing in your department or Faculty, and/or with your supervisor

-- consult the Senior Tutor if there are concerns about your academic progress and if you appear to be experiencing difficulties with your work;
+- Consult with the Senior Tutor with concerns about your academic progress

-In addition your College Adviser may be able to offer you advice on academic-related matters such as: applications for research funding, conferences and seminar attendance, publication and career plans.
-Your College Adviser is not expected to perform the role of your Department or Faculty Supervisor(s), and is not responsible for directing your academic work or for giving detailed academic guidance.
-Your college adviser will not necessarily, therefore, be from your department or subject area.
+Your College Adviser is not expected to perform the role of your Department or Faculty Supervisor(s) and is not responsible for directing your academic work or for giving detailed academic guidance.
+Your College Adviser will not necessarily be from your department or subject area.
+However, they may be able to offer you advice on academic-related matters such as applications for research funding, conferences and seminar attendance, publication, and career plans.

-You will first meet your College Adviser during your first term (ideally within the first three weeks of your first term), and you are encouraged to contact your College Adviser as and when you need advice or help.
-(You should also feel free to consult other College officers as necessary: see below.)
-Your College Adviser may be changed during periods of sabbatical or other academic leave.
-Should there be personal or reasons for you to wish to seek a change of Adviser, please contact the Senior Tutor (firstname.lastname@example.org).
+You will first meet your College Adviser during your first term (ideally within the first three weeks), and you are encouraged to contact them when you need advice or help.
+Whilst we try our best to ensure you have the same College adviser for the duration of your studies, your College Adviser may change during periods of sabbatical or other academic leave.
+If you wish to change your Adviser, please contact the Senior Tutor.

-*Please let the Senior Tutor know by the third week of term if you have not yet had contact with your Adviser.*
+Please let the Senior Tutor know by the third week of your first term if you have not had contact with your Adviser.

 Students are responsible for entering their names and the correct course options for all University Examinations through Student Self-Service at the times given in University guidance.
 It is important that you do so by your course deadline, although within a certain period following the deadline you may be able to pay a fee for late entries or change of option.
 It is also important that you check through Student Self Service that you have entered for the correct options.